-The single most damaging fact about caregiving in Florida is this: the family member doing the caregiving runs out of energy long before the older adult runs out of need.
-Florida has no state-administered Lifespan Respite Care voucher program, meaning if you are caregiving in Florida, you are not going to find a single statewide application that solves the respite problem.
-You are going to assemble it yourself, from ten distinct funding rails, none of which talk to each other.
-This guide is the inventory.
-It documents every federal, state, Medicaid, Medicare, VA, and private respite stream available to Florida caregivers in 2026, with dollar figures, day caps, statutory citations, and the phone number that opens each door.
-The single highest-leverage opening move for most Florida families is the Florida Elder Helpline at 1-800-963-5337, that one call screens for four respite streams simultaneously.
+Florida has no single statewide application for respite care, so family caregivers assemble it themselves from ten separate funding rails, none of which connect to each other.
+The family member doing the caregiving runs out of energy long before the older adult runs out of need, and there is no one form that solves that.
+This guide is the inventory: every federal, state, Medicaid, Medicare, VA, and private respite stream available to Florida caregivers in 2026, with dollar figures, day caps, statutory citations, and the phone line that opens each door.
+The call that screens the most respite programs at once is the Florida Elder Helpline at 1-800-963-5337, which intakes for four rails in one conversation.

-Respite, in eldercare, is the umbrella term for any service that gives the primary unpaid caregiver, most often an adult child, spouse, or kinship caregiver, a temporary break from the day-to-day work of caregiving while the older adult continues to receive safe, appropriate care.
-Florida respite shows up in five formats:
+Respite is the umbrella term for any service that gives the primary unpaid caregiver, most often an adult child, spouse, or kinship caregiver, a temporary break from the day-to-day work of caregiving while the older adult continues to receive safe, appropriate care.
+In Florida, respite arrives in five formats:

-3. Short-term residential respite, the older adult stays for a few days to a few weeks at a participating ALF, AFCH, or nursing facility
+3. Short-term residential respite: the older adult stays for a few days to a few weeks at a participating assisted living facility, adult family care home, or nursing facility

-4. Inpatient hospice respite, the older adult, who must be enrolled in Medicare hospice, stays for up to 5 consecutive days at a Medicare-certified inpatient hospice facility
+4. Inpatient hospice respite: the older adult, who must be enrolled in Medicare hospice, stays on a short-term basis at a Medicare-certified inpatient facility

 There are ten distinct funding rails for respite in Florida.
 Five are federal; five are state, Medicaid, or private: